Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 Shrader said fire alarms went off “and everybody just started running outside.

-Earlier this year, 17 people were killed at a Florida high school — a massacre that prompted survivors to launch a grassroots campaign against gun violence.
+Earlier this year, 17 people were killed at Marjory Douglas Stoneman High School in Parkland, Florida, — a massacre that prompted survivors to launch a grassroots campaign against gun violence that led to the largest gun reform rallies in nearly two decades.

 Twenty-six people were killed in a Texas church in November 2017 by a 26-year-old Air Force veteran.

-Abbott, the Texas governor, said he would convene roundtable discussions to look into ways to prevent such mass shootings in the future.
+Abbott, the Texas governor, said he would convene roundtable discussions to look into ways of preventing such mass shootings in the future.

 President Donald Trump expressed “sadness and heartbreak” over the shooting and ordered US flags to fly at half-staff for the next few days.